rucmlcv/IEPT_FSL/README.md

-# IEPT: Instance-Level and Episode-Level Pretext Tasks For Few-Shot Learning
+# IEPT: Instance-Level and Episode-Level Pretext Tasks For Few-Shot Learning (ICLR 2021)
 The code repository for "[IEPT: Instance-Level and Episode-Level Pretext Tasks For Few-Shot Learning](https://openreview.net/pdf/a68102247933495b5b77811b3b5299cf97a108f4.pdf)".

 ## IEPT